 I’m also here to help you with very practical things like:

 I launched Total Image Consultants in 1987 and have been helping boost women’s wardrobe confidence for over 30 years!
-If I “know” anything after 28 years it’s that I know what happens when we as women are empowered and how much we hold ourselves back when we are not.
+If I “know” anything after all these years it’s that I know what happens when we as women are empowered and how much we hold ourselves back when we are not.
 There is nothing worse than when a woman feels invisible, self-conscious or loses her confidence.
 You know it.
 You feel it.
 We’ve all done it.

 My heartfelt mission is to empower each woman I work with to feel great about herself and realize her inner potential.

-My flagship virtual coaching program, Who Taught You How to Dress, empowers women all over the world to overcome the obstacles and learn the skills they need to create a wardrobe they love in the comfort of their own home!
+My online course, ‘Dress to Impress–Yourself!’, empowers women all over the world to overcome the obstacles and learn the skills they need to create a wardrobe they love in the comfort of their own home!
 You receive 45+ lessons on everything from color to how to choose prints, how to add visual interest and how to shop successfully and have direct access to me through a private Facebook group so you can ask questions as they arise…and so much more.